decipher-cs/pathfinder/README.md

 # Trailblazer v2.0

 Faster and cleaner looking implementation of traillblazer v1.
 Better than its ancestor in every regard.
+[Live Demo](https://v2-superseded--path-visualize.netlify.app/)

 ## Table of Contents